willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

     - might Serverless Application Repository be extended soon to do the same to SAR apps?
     - Github are doing it now for default-layout NodeJS apps - if you build a thing to do it, you're at risk
   - when adopting new things, expect some additional glue necessary while rest of landscape adjusts to new baseline

+### Evolution of practices
+  As practices formalise around new sets of technologies, emerging practices become 'best practices' which become uncontested standard procedures.
+As these practices evolve, we build inertia as the practices choke out deviation, and new practices which evolve from higher order systems build on top of these now-commoditised abstractions are treated as upstarts and usurpers.
+Who has a hardware testing plan when using IaaS in the cloud?
+Who will have a capacity plan for serverless functions when using AWS Lambda?
+The value changes based on how the practices change - so with serverless functions for example the focus on capacity planning shifts to surge testing and limit checking, searching for edge cases of cold starts and scaling cliffs.
+  For example, the evolution of DevOps around cloud-native development and operation of distributed systems has turned from a cutting edge conference keynote to a well-accepted industry best practice peddled by product vendors and consultants alike.
+Everyone who's anyone is doing DevOps now!
+But what happens when new practices emerge by groups of people building on top of new abstractions that DevOps has made possible?
+Well, take a look at what happened ITIL.
+It's not dead, just either used in organisations with larger estates and lower change velocity that benefit from a more predictable service management approach, or used across organisations with only one tool in their toolbox that are still struggling against DevOps and other emerging practices and wondering why they can't iterate as fast as their competitors.
+  What this means is that you should expect DevOps to follow the same pattern of other practices like ITIL and become the commodity approach to developing and operating cloud-native systems, but also that it will likewise suffer from its success and be resistant to change and to disruption by new practices that don't fit into its view of software development.

 ### Adapting to change
   - identify blockers & accelerators such as FUD, resistance to change, NIH